top of page

 Q: Can I take my fur baby with me?

 A: Yes.
-While taking your dog is not encouraged, you can rent a tube for your dog for $10.
+While taking your dog is not encouraged, you can rent a tube for your dog for $10 (plus $10 security deposit).
 However, please trim your dog's paws prior to tubing with us as to decrease the risk of damage to our tubes.
-In the event that your dog punctures our tube, we respectfully ask that at the conclusion of your tube that you pay an additional $10 damage fee to help offset the cost of replacing the tube and continue being able to allow your fur babies to tube with you.
 Additionally, DO NOT allow your pet to wander onto private property to "do their business."

 bottom of page